markedjs/marked/docs/USING_PRO.md

 Calling `marked.use()` to override the same function multiple times will give priority to the version that was assigned *last*.
 Overriding functions can return `false` to fall back to the previous override in the sequence, or resume default behavior if all overrides return `false`.
 Returning any other value (including nothing) will prevent fallback behavior.

-Note that a renderer created with `new Renderer()` will not be created with the default token handlers.

 **Example:** Overriding output of the default `heading` token by adding an embedded anchor tag like on GitHub.

 ```js